24 Month Milestones

 Cut a large photo of your child into simple geometric shapes.
 The more pieces you cut, the harder the puzzle will be.
 Then, give the puzzle to your toddler to put together.
 You’ll be delighted when he picks up pieces and moves them into place, and he’ll be delighted when he sees his face.

 Tie a string to a beach ball or balloon and fasten the end to the top of a doorway or the ceiling, or to a fence outside.
 The string should be long enough to allow your toddler to just reach the ball when he is standing up.
 The goal is to have your child bat at the ball while maintaining balance.
 For older toddlers, you can shorten the string so they have to reach higher (making balancing harder) or jump to hit the ball.

-Line up paper towel or toilet paper tubes on the floor in a bowling arrangement.
+Line up paper towel or toilet paper tubes on the floor in a bowling arrangement and get a small ball, such as a tennis or Wiffle ball.
 Show your toddler how to roll the ball at the tubes to knock them over and to count how many are down.
-Have a competition with him to see who can get the highest
+Have a competition with him to see who can knock down the most.